Eurielec/it-website/posts/Hello World.md

 And, guess what?
 For this moment, we are going to be allocated there, in lab server.
 Maybe, if everything is OK, we migrate to a normal server.
 All commands named in this blog is refered to Linux SO´s.

-How is suppose I´m goint to do that?
+How is it supposed I am going to do that?
 Well, keep reading.

 # First, we need a domain
 It´s important to mention our server structure.
-Eurielec has his own DNS server, which depends of UPM network.
+Eurielec has it´s own DNS server, which depends of UPM network.
 It dump the domains to the UPM server which publishes it.
 Eurielec has only one server connected to UPM´s network, stark.
 Stark is connected over port 80.
 All other servers are connected by other ports to him.
 Well, how to add a new domain?